strimzi/governance/GOVERNANCE.md

 _(Inspired by [Apache Software Foundation voting](https://www.apache.org/foundation/voting.html#expressing-votes-1-0-1-and-fractions))_

 Binding votes are those cast by people in specific roles defined for that vote and count towards the approval of the subject of the vote.
-Non-binding may be cast by people not in any of those roles and do not count towards approval of the subject of the vote.
+Non-binding votes may be cast by people not in any of those roles and do not count towards approval of the subject of the vote.

 The vote succeeds when there are least three +1 binding votes and no -1 binding votes.
 The vote should be opened for at least 3 days to give everyone enough time to vote.